happykhan/qualibact/docs/index.md

 - **Methods** - Technical details about the analysis pipeline

-- **All genera** - List of all genera included here, with links to genus-specific overviews
 - **All species** - List of all species included here, with links to species-specific overviews
 - **Summary page** - The QC criteria and summary tables for all genera and species